 Goal and content

 Prerequisite knowledge: Relevant BA.
-A specific prerequisite for this course is knowledge of neuroanatomy and neurophysiology
+A specific prerequisite for this course is knowledge of molecular genetics, gene and protein technologies, cell biology, neuroanatomy and neurophysiology

-Teaching method: general introductions by instructors; student discussions about papers.
+Teaching method: general introductions by instructors; student discussions about research papers and reviews.

 Place/time/frequency: weekly classes over a twelve-week period.